The Controversy of Sex Education

 “Even when schools require a sex ed class, they usually focus on the consequences of sex/relationships rather than the objective information that will genuinely help their student’s futures,” Treston said.
 “I believe that true sex ed is avoided because of its stigmatized nature, religion, or old-fashioned thinking.”

-Senior Malikai Smith feels that he did learn everything that Florida standards require in his HOPE – or Health Opportunities through Physical Education – class which is a required class for most high schoolers.
+Senior Malikai Smith feels that he did learn everything that he felt was needed in his HOPE – or Health Opportunities through Physical Education – class which is a required class for most high schoolers.
 Smith does not feel, though, that he has been taught everything he needs to know.

 “I really think they should have covered what to do if in the case a teen pregnancy were to occur.
 That should have been discussed just in case that matters,” Smith explained.